pixegami/saas-starter/saas-infrastructure/README.md

 ## Setup

+* Make sure you have AWS Account.
+* Do the CDK Bootstrapping.
+* Have AWS CLI and CDK CLI installed.
+* Get safe-listed for production traffic in SES region that you want.
+* Register your domain.
+* Verify the domain in SES.

 ### Docker Base Layer

 You will need a base layer `.zip` file for the API stack's base Lambda layer.
 Follow instructions